-Capital assets, which include property, plant, equipment, and infrastructure assets are reported in the financial statements.
-Capital assets are defined by the Authority as assets with an initial, individual cost of more than \$5,000 (amount not rounded) and an estimated useful life in excess of one year.
-Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
-Donated capital assets are recorded at acquisition value at the date of donation.
+Capital assets are tangible and intangible assets, which include property, plant, equipment, leases, and infrastructure assets, and are reported in the financial statements.
+Capital assets are defined by the Authority as assets with an initial, individual cost of more than \$5,000 and an estimated useful life in excess of one year.